-Our minimum wholesale order is $100.
+The minimum wholesale order on our website is $100.
 To find wholesale prices for items, go to any product page and click on the "wholesale" button on the right, underneath "Add to Cart" and "Add to Wishlist".
 If you sign up for a My Microcosm account, it will keep track of your purchase history and invoices.

 If you order something that we're out of, we will credit your account—and when you order again, the credit will be automatically applied.

 After two pre-paid orders, we can offer Net 30 terms (in which you pay 30 days after placing the order).
 Please specify "Net 30, 3rd order" in your order notes.

 Items are generally sold as non-returnable unless they are damaged or arrangements have been made ahead of time.
 Returns are made for Microcosm credit only.

 If you're in Europe, we are distributed by Turnaround.
 In Canada, we are distributed by UTP and sold by Manda Group.
 We are sold by New South in Australia and New Zealand, and Global Publisher Services in Asia, Africa, the Middle East, the Caribbean, and South America.

 If you are a bookstore in the U.S., this is the discount schedule for our published titles: